 How many human lifes are lost at this point is not known yet, but thankfully many have been able to flee on time due to weather forcasts and other communication channels.
 Not so for lots of wildlife.
 By now, billions of wildlife animals have been burned world wide.
 And yes, that billions is no typo but indeed in plural.
 It is kind of hard to comprehend.
 Again, the exact number is not known, but the newsraports and mentioned numbers are staggering.

 The causes of these fires and other changed weather patterns are probably of several origins.
 We’ve also noticed the heavy snowfall in Austria this first week of autumn in the Northern Hemisphere (which is three months too early).
 And in the Netherlands and Great Britain we’ve got way too much rain as well.
 Hence the climate changes we see are very diverse in nature.
-Probably the debate about it won’t be ending as long as climate change isn’t ending.
+Probably the debate about it won’t be ending as long as the seasons and weather patterns are changing extraordinarily.

-All this is happening on top of the severe measurements governments took worldwide.
+All this is happening on top of the severe measurements governments took worldwide (in May 2020).
 This was in regard to a so called pandemic of a virus this year.
 Due to these measurements, many of us might find ourselves alone, or having to survive with one family household only.
 Oftentimes it goes hand in hand with lost jobs or even closed companies.
 As a consequence of these, a large economic breakdown might be next.